 If you’re doing both the Guthrie and the bridge you can stay parked near the Guthrie and walk over.
 Or park near the bridge and walk to the Guthrie – it’s all very close.
 If it is cold, I would maybe move the car with you.
-The address to the bridge is 100 Portland Ave and there is a paid parking lot for like a dollar an hour.
+There is a paid parking lot for like a dollar an hour.

 No visit to the Twin Cities or anywhere in Minnesota would be complete without spending at least some time on or at one of our lakes.
 Afterall, we’re known to be the land of 10,000 lakes!